jiang18/mph/docs/docs/options.md

 | `--distribution` | STRING | Optional | Specify whether the stochastic trace estimation uses a **Gaussian** or **Rademacher** distribution [default=Rademacher] |
 | `--seed` | INT | Optional | Random seed in stochastic trace estimation [default=0] |

-MPH incorporates Fisher's scoring for REML, equivalent to iterative MINQUE, alongside a trust-region dogleg algorithm. `--reml` mirrors `--minque`.
+MPH incorporates Fisher's scoring for REML, equivalent to iterative MINQUE, alongside a trust-region dogleg algorithm. `--minque` mirrors `--reml`.

 To force MINQUE(0) or MINQUE(1), set `--num_iterations 1`.
 The second column of the GRM list file should be set to 0 for MINQUE(0) and 1 for MINQUE(1).